p2panda/handbook/website/blog/2024-04-08-capabilities.md

 > Biscuit is a bearer token that supports offline attenuation, can be verified by any system that knows the root public key, and provides a flexible authorization language based on logic programming.
 It is serialized as Protocol Buffers, and designed to be small enough for storage in HTTP cookies.

-I've included Biscuit in particular for it's interesting use of a Datalog based logic language for writing authorization policies.
-This really jumped out as powerful and incredibly versatile approach to defining the rules which restrict the authority of a capability.
+I've included Biscuit in particular for its interesting use of a Datalog based logic language for writing authorization policies.
+This really jumped out as a powerful and incredibly versatile approach to defining the rules which restrict the authority of a capability.

 In terms of features we need though, biscuit tokens cannot be distributed freely, rather the holder of a token gains authority to use it.